geogardenclub/geogardenclub.github.io/docs/user-guide/retail-value.md

  That's it: all you have to do is provide (or update) the quantity field for a Planting, and the system takes care of the rest.
 (If you noticed that 'Ulu does not have a Retail Value, keep reading for the explanation!)

 :::info
-Note that Retail Value is credited in the year associated with the Start Date for a planting.
+Note that Retail Value is credited in the year associated with the Sow Date for a planting.
 So, if a Planting is planted in 2025 and harvested in 2026, then the "credit" for that harvest is associated with 2025.
 A little counter-intuitive, we agree!
 :::

 ## Behind the scenes: Countries and Prices